albertochong/confluent-tracing-support/README.md

-# Confluent Tracing Support for REST Proxy, Connect and KSQL
+# OpenTracing Support for REST Proxy, Connect, and KSQL
 Interceptors-based approach to implement distributed tracing in Confluent-based technologies

 ## Requirements